NnotoBankai/Mental_Health/README.md

 ## Homework 2
 I cleaned the dataset to drop null values, remove duplicates, reformat the time and dates.
 This is the cleaned output in MongoDB:
 <img width="1470" alt="Screenshot 2024-05-01 at 11 58 44 PM" src="https://github.com/NnotoBankai/Mental_Health/assets/160191383/ff803900-d3f2-49d2-83c5-74d7e463e02c">

+With the transformed data comes the data mapping which you can access from the same google link in the Homework 1 section.